Projects

 - I used the

-package to run structural topic models that compared topic prevalence by country and the tidymodels
+tidytextpackage for basic text analysis, thestmpackage to run structural topic models that compared topic prevalence by country and thetidymodelsandrecipespackages for a text-based classification model for topic prediction.

 - Pew Research Center’s methods team released a package for survey analysis,

-- In this post, I demonstrate the package’s capabilities for analyzing multi-country, weighted survey data with complex designs
+pewmethods - In this post, I demonstrate the package’s capabilities for analyzing multi-country, weighted survey data with complex designs

 - Additionally, I show two dataxiz examples with survey data using